 For example, freestanding furniture in a retail store holds an effective life of ten years, while freestanding furniture in a pub’s drinking area has an effective life of five years.
 To make things even more complicated, if the same freestanding furniture (chairs, for instance) was instead located in a pub’s dining area such as the bistro, its effective life varies again to be eight years.

-There are also further legislative requirements that apply to residential properties and not businesses.
+Legislative requirements that apply to residential properties and not businesses also exist.
 For example, 2017 legislation changes that disallow some second-hand property owners to claim depreciation on previously used plant and equipment assets doesn’t apply to businesses.
 This means a business owner can claim depreciation on second-hand assets.

 Businesses also avoid legislation that disallows residential property owners to claim depreciation on capital works construction before 15 September 1987.
 Instead, businesses have an extra five years and can claim any capital works constructed from 20 July 1982.